Do you want to unpublish a page on your WordPress site?

-When you’re building a WordPress website, you publish pages so that visitors can see them.
+When you’re building a WordPress website, you publish pages so visitors can see them.

 For example, maybe you’ve changed your mind about certain pages and want to take your WordPress blog in a new direction.
-You may even have accidentally published a draft and want to unpublish that page so you can carry on working on it in private.
+You may have even accidentally published a draft and now want to unpublish it so you can continue working on it in private.

 WordPress makes it easy to unpublish pages, add a password, or even hide your posts from certain users.

 With that said, let’s take a look at a few different ways you can unpublish a page on your WordPress website.
 Simply use the quick links below to jump to the method you want to use.

 If you’d prefer written instructions, just keep reading.

 Method 1: Unpublishing a Single WordPress Page (Quick and Easy)